nitish7562/40-Commands-of-Linux/Linux commands.md

 ```

-**some common Vim commandsand shortcuts that are useful for editing text in the terminal**
+**some common Vim commands and shortcuts that are useful for editing text in the terminal**
 1. Save the file (write).
 ```bash
 :w